Building Community Through Music Education

 - Give a child 1 full year of private and group lessons with the aim that the child continues until they graduate

 - Provide life skills to the child that helps them into adulthood to be a well-rounded and whole individual with good roots in our community

 - Provide many opportunities for the child’s family to participate in the local community through dozens of events the Suzuki String School of Guelph hosts each year

-- Specifically the program is focused at low-income neighbourhood schools and also towards new Canadians
+- Specifically, the program is focused on low-income neighbourhood schools and also towards new Canadians

 Think about all the moments in life where you achieved an advantage, whether through a friend, family member, or even just a casual acquaintance.
 Someone helped to give you an opportunity that changed your life.